How to Describe a Picture in English

 • The salesperson is wearing glasses.

-Describing the actions of the characters is one of the most significant things.
-It would be best if you talked about what is happening in the picture and what the characters are doing in the picture.
+It would be best to discuss what is happening in the picture and what the characters are doing in it.
 All these must be in the present continuous tense.

 Let’s see some examples.